-*** Important pattern printing tip*** When printing the patterns, do not print directly from Google docs.
-Download the pattern to your computer and open it in your adobe acrobat reader.
-Choose actual size and the landscape option.
-(I just printed a pattern directly off Google docs and notice it printed slightly smaller.)
+*** Important pattern printing tip*** When printing the patterns, do not print from your pc’s version of a pdf reader.
+For the pattern to print at the proper size you must download the pattern to your computer and open it in the free adobe acrobat reader.
+Choose actual size and the auto landscape/portrait.
+If you dont use the adobe reader, there is a good chance yor pattern will print too small.

 Step 2: Measure to your skirt length measurement.

-For the perfect length, measure your child from armpit to desired dress length and subtract 2 from this measurement.
+For the perfect length, measure your child from armpit to desired dress length and subtract 2 or 3 (depending on if you cut the bodice at 2 or 3 inches) from this measurement.

 If you don’t have a child to measure, here are some guesstimates- though it wouldn’t hurt to add an inch or two to my numbers to be safe, since you can always shorten the dress.